ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Configure-the-Scala-Stream-Collector.md

 The cookie expiration duration is set in `collector.cookie.expiration`.
 If no value is provided, cookies set default to expiring after one year (i.e. 365 days).
+From version 0.4.0 forwards, if `collector.cookie.expiration` is set to 0, no cookie will be set.

 Next: [[Run the Scala Stream collector]]